rizkyilhampra/dotfilesv2/README.md

     One of the following:
     - [ ] Do refactor on ZSH configuration | Move another framework instead OMZ
     - [ ] Use another shell (maybe fish)
+- [ ] Configure mpd with ncmpcpp for music player